 Statement 96, Subscription-Based Information Technology Arrangements.
 This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
 This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
 To the extent relevant, the standards for SBITAs are based on the standards established in Statement No. 87, Leases, as amended.
 The Statement will become effective for the Authority in the year ending December 31, 2023.
-Management does not expect this Statement will have an impact on the financial statements.
+Management is currently evaluating the impact this Statement will have on the basic financial statements of the Authority.